Working 60+ Hours per Week With No Revenue Growth: The Real Problem

 2:00–3:00: Strategy planning (BUSINESS)

 At the end of the day, calculate the split.
-Most founders are shocked at how little time actually goes to business development.
+Most founders are shocked by how little of their time actually goes to business development.

 Total up last week if you can remember, or use yesterday’s data to project: